NickDanDavidson/frontend-nanodegree-website-optimization/README.md

 #Nick Davidson's Website Optimization Project
 ---------------------------------------------

+##About the Project

+First I was given a webpage that needed improvement.
+I used knowledge about the Critical Rendering Path to optimize the page for performance and loading speed.
+Then I was given a fake pizza business site that was experiencing scrolling "jank."
+I used knowledge about how browsers render webpages to optimize the scrolling animation to better than 60 frames per second.

 ##Steps to run project successfully

-I did not know how to get my site onto the public internet except for publishing it or using ngrok to tunnel it locally.
-So I opted for using ngrok because that seemed the best option.

 ###PageSpeed

-- If you do not have ngrok, it is available as a node module.
-At your terminal, type npm install ngrok -g (or go here for more details: https://www.npmjs.com/package/ngrok).

-- If you do not have ngrok, go here for instructions on how to install it: https://ngrok.com/.

-- Once you have ngrok installed, open a local server in my project folder at your terminal: python -m SimpleHTTPServer.

-- On a separate tab, type ngrok 8000 (or whatever port your computer is listening on).

-- Find the forwarding URL that your ngrok tab displays and type it in your browser's search bar.

-- You should arrive at index.html.
+- Open the [live page](https://nickdandavidson.github.io/frontend-nanodegree-website-optimization) in your favorite browser.

-- Then in a separate browser tab, go to https://developers.google.com/speed/pagespeed/insights/ and type in the same URL that you used to open index.html.
+- Then in a separate browser tab, go to [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) and type in the same URL that you used to open the live page.
 This should show my PageSpeed Insights scores.
-For comparison, my tests say Mobile: 94/100 and Desktop: 96/100.
-Please let me know if there is a discrepancy.

 ###Pizza.html

-- Open views/pizza.html in your browser.
-You do not need to use the ngrok tunnel and local server (I'm sure you know that - sorry for any redundancy).
+- Open the [pizza page](https://nickdandavidson.github.io/frontend-nanodegree-website-optimization/views/pizza.html) in your browser.

 - Open DevTools and navigate to the Timeline.